FAQ: Surgery Coverage under MIT Health Plans

 Where can I get the letters attesting that my surgery is “medically necessary”?

-Based on type of surgery, your surgeon may require letters of medical necessity from your PCP and/or a licensed mental health clinician before they can submit the request for coverage to Blue Cross Blue Shield of Massachusetts (BCBSMA).
-Surgical letter requirements are detailed in the BCBSMA guidelines.
-If you received mental health care before coming to MIT, give your previous mental health provider a copy of the BCBSMA guidelines and ask them to write the letter.
-If you haven’t already seen a mental health provider who can provide this letter, you can see a provider in MIT Medical’s Student Mental Health and Counseling Services.
+• If you received mental health care before coming to MIT, give your previous mental health provider a copy of the BCBSMA guidelines and ask them to write the letter.
+If you haven’t already seen a mental health provider who can provide this letter, you can see a provider in MIT Health’s Student Mental Health & Counseling Services.

 Whom should I contact with additional questions about insurance coverage?

 Students may contact the MIT Student Insurance Office at stuplan@med.mit.edu and employees may contact MIT Benefits at benefits@mit.edu or call 617-253-6151.
 They will either answer your questions or direct you to someone who can provide answers.
-Do not contact the MIT Medical Billing Office with questions about insurance coverage.
+Do not contact the MIT Health Billing Office with questions about insurance coverage.

 Sometimes you might need to call Blue Cross Blue Shield of Massachusetts (BCBSMA) to get an answer.
 If you call BCBSMA, make sure to tell them you are from MIT, so they can refer to MIT’s coverage guidelines.
 Always ask for the name of the person you speak to and get a reference number for your conversation.
 Write this information down in case you need to refer to it in the future.